Linux migration considerations

 virtio_blk- Block device drivervirtio_net- Network drivervirtio_scsi- SCSI drivervirtio_pci- PCI bus driver

-If these are missing, you'll need to rebuild the kernel with VirtIO support or install a newer distribution.
+If these drivers are missing, you need to rebuild the kernel with VirtIO support or install a more recent distribution.

-Linux doesn't bind drivers to hardware the way Windows does.
-The kernel detects new hardware at boot and loads appropriate drivers.
-This makes migration significantly easier with no special preparation typically required.
+Linux doesn't bind drivers to hardware.
+The kernel detects new hardware at boot and loads the appropriate drivers.
+This process makes migration simple with no preparation typically required.

 ens192(systemd predictable naming)eth0(traditional naming)

-To resolve Static IP Configuration, do the following:
+To resolve Static IP configuration, use the following information:

 -